maulberto3/haru_cmaes/README.md

 }
 ```

-## Requirements for (ndarray and friends) BLAS algebra
+## Requirements for (ndarray and friends): BLAS algebra

-I assume you have a clean brand new linux environment.

-You can also refer to the working Github actions.
+I assume you have a clean brand new linux environment, so follow the following instructions.
+You can also refer to the working Github actions, if that helps you better.

 ### 1) Install Build Tools (GCC)

-The `build-essential` package includes the GCC compiler and other necessary tools for building C programs.
+The `build-essential` package includes the GCC compiler and other necessary tools for building C programs whic are needed for low-level C algebra utilities wrapped by rust crates.
 This is most likely a requirement for BLAS C bindings used by ndarray and friends.

 `sudo apt install build-essential`